Germain's peacock-pheasant: Taxonomy

 The phylogeny of this species is somewhat enigmatic. mtDNA cytochrome b and D-loop as well as the nuclear ovomucoid intron G data confirms that it belongs to a clade together with the grey peacock-pheasant, but also the "brown" southernly species bronze-tailed peacock-pheasant and mountain peacock-pheasant.
 Biogeography suggests that it may indeed be the most ancient form in its clade, speciating parapatrically or peripatrically in Cochinchina (Kimball et al. 2001).
 This probably took place in the Late Pliocene, roughly 4-3 mya.

 Distribution and habitat

 The Germain's peacock-pheasant is endemic to southern Indochina.
 It is found in the seasonal tropical forests of mid-southern Vietnam and far eastern Cambodia; it can be found readily in Cat Tien National Park.
 The female usually lays two creamy-white eggs.

 Status and conservation

-Due to ongoing habitat loss and limited range, the Germain's peacock-pheasant is evaluated as Near Threatened on the IUCN Red List of Threatened Species.
+Due to ongoing habitat loss and limited range, the Germain's peacock-pheasant is evaluated as Vulnerable on the IUCN Red List of Threatened Species.
 It is listed on Appendix II of CITES.